admiralicic/myApiary/readme.md

 #My Apiary

-An application indended for beekeepers to log activities at their apiaries.
+An application intended for beekeepers to log activities at their apiaries.

-It is my pet project to test new ideas, currently under development.
+It is my pet project to test new ideas.
+Work in progress :)
 App is deployed to [Heroku](http://myapiary.herokuapp.com).

 ##Backend